 - a national framework to manage Basin water resources

-- the Murray-Darling Basin Authority (MDBA)
+- establishment of the Murray–Darling Basin Authority (MDBA)

-- the Commonwealth Environmental Water Holder
+- establishment of the Commonwealth Environmental Water Holder

-- a Basin Plan prepared by MDBA
+- requirements for a Murray–Darling Basin Plan prepared by the MDBA

 Water Regulations 2008